silver-general/assembly-learning/execution-events-synopsis.md

 * how is the program loaded into program memory (flash memory)? from address 0?

 * what's the first thing that happens when the microcontroller powers up?
-* who takes the first instruction? whence?
+* who takes the first instruction? whence? -> program counter, default from first address on program memory (flash)